camlee/power-meter/esp32-viewe/docs/SCOPE_AND_ROADMAP.md

 - **Demo:** realtime Demo recordings plus protected prebuilt fixture files.

 Source provenance automatically selects the recording dataset.
-Settings -> History `Real | Demo` is only a view filter and never installs, removes, or reclassifies files.
+Settings -> Data `Real | Demo` tabs are only a transient file-catalog filter and never install, removes, or reclassifies files.
+It defaults to the active source each time the page is entered.
 Protected Demo fixtures use reserved session zero and a fixed past anchor so they cannot slide into and double-count recorded Demo sessions.
+Fixture V2 is generated from about 29 hours 45 minutes of captured source data, preserves one missing source hour as a gap, and initially begins 48 hours before current time.
 Real and Demo have independent retention/reset boundaries.

 Exercise candidate History V1 using deterministic file/query tests, accelerated on-device fixtures where safe, and a real-duration hardware soak.
 Cover torn